-- (i) Core operations include maintaining offices in Canberra, Australia and Tskuba, Japan; organising and attending SSC and executive committee meetings; creating funding partnerships; establishing new project activities and research networks; and participation in the publication process.
-The emissions for these activities are included when they are a GCP expense.
-For the purpose of this audit, the GCP affiliated and liaison offices in Beijing (China), Jena (Germany) and Washington D.C.
-(USA) were not included. - (ii) Hosted workshops and conferences are events for which the GCP is organisationally and financially responsible.
-Emissions include those resulting from the consumption of energy in the meeting venue and travel for participants covered by the GCP.
-Observers or guests who are funded by other organisations are not the responsibility of the GCP.
-The responsibility for co-organized events is proportional to the organisational and financial responsibilities of the various co-sponsors. - (iii) Invitations to attend meetings are defined as invitations to attend meetings organised and paid for by organisations other than the GCP.
-In responding to invitations, consistent with the aims of the GCP, the footprint of the event (including travel) is considered the responsibility of the host organisation and, therefore, has no impact on the GCP's carbon footprint.
-The GCP will, however, request that carbon offsets be arranged for such impacts. - (iv) GCP endorsed events which are hosted by other organisations and involve no funding from the GCP are not considered the GCP's responsibility.
-If the GCP supports the participation of a few individuals, the GCP is responsible for the travel emissions of those participants.
-However, it is the GCP's responsibility to inform the organisers that it expects all endorsed events to be carbon neutral through reductions and credible offsets.
+- (i) Core operations include emissions for maintaining International Project Offices in Canberra (Australia) and Tsukuba (Japan), running project meetings such as the annual Scientific Committee meeting, setting up and maintaining new activities and partnerships, and project representation. - (ii) Hosted workshops and conferences are events for which the GCP is organisationally and financially responsible.
+Emissions include those resulting from the consumption of energy in meeting venues and travel for participants covered by the GCP.
+Observers or guests who are funded by other organisations are not the responsibility of the GCP. - (iii) Contributions to projects and meetings organised and paid by organisations other than the GCP.
+The footprint of the event (including travel) is considered the responsibility of the host organisation. - (iv) Endorsed events and projects which are hosted or run by other organisations and involve no funding from the GCP are not considered the GCP's responsibility.
+If the GCP supports the participation of some individuals, the GCP is responsible for the travel emissions of those participants.
+It is GCP's responsibility to inform the organisers that it expects all endorsed events to be carbon neutral through reductions and credible offsets.